Changissnz/nu_merchant_principal/README.md

 negligible.
 It is obvious to state that zero-sum games, if based on accurate cost tables, result in "cleaner cuts".
-Every participant has very little motive to consider the outcome and well-being of their "competitors".
+Every participant has very little motive to consider the outcome of well-being for their "competitors".
 Zero-sum games rest on the principles of physics.
 Value cannot grow, but it can be cleanly transferred from some original owner, a participant in the zero-sum game, to another.
 The argument that zero-sum games are more objectively-based than non-zero sum games is more persuasive than the argument for vice-versa.

+There is an absolute chance for arguments that non-zero sum games are more amenable to participants.
+And the claim that the base of objectivity is an exclusive trait to zero-sum games is surely to be scrutinized.
+There is another claim that can be more fully agreed upon: for any prolonged sequence of decision-making events, the usage of both game categories serve unique demands.
+The payoffs to participants from non-zero sum games may amount to less for each, in comparison to the potential payoff (single participant gain) from zero-sum games.
+But over time, the partial payoffs from each non-zero sum game produce longer lasting and more stable benefits to the participants, by the metrics revolving around uniformity and the mean.
+Needless to say, these two categories of games can be expanded to involve more than two agents in the lens of mass organization.
+Organizations do not tend to encourage zero-sum games between its members, given the condition that both members are of pertinence to the organization (but perhaps not of the same degree).